silverstripe/silverstripe-upgrader/README.md

 You can also upgrade all localisation strings in the below files:

- - keys in lang/src/*.js
- - keys in lang/src/*.json
  - keys in lang/*.yml
  - _t() method keys in all .php files